 With most of the coal mines closed, the unemployment rate is at record highs, the education level is at all-time lows, and the sweet families that live here are stuck in the middle.

-In some of the communities, the rate of poverty for children under the age of 18 is just about 60% .
+In some of the communities, the rate of poverty for children under the age of 18 is approximately 60% .

-About 17% of the homes in this area are considered by the US government as ‘substandard’ - Meaning that there are more people living there than rooms and the home has no indoor plumbing.
+About 40% of the homes in this area are considered by the US government as ‘substandard’ - meaning that there are more people living there than rooms and the home has no indoor plumbing.

-In McDowell County, WV the poverty rate is 33% with 49.4% of the children living in poverty.
+In remote areas of West Virginia, the poverty rate is 33% with 49.4% of the children living in poverty.
 Unemployment is over 30%.
-The number of disabled persons over the age of 5 is between 40% and 45%.
-The percentage of high school grads among folks age 25 and over is less than 50%.
+The number of disabled persons over the age of five is between 40% and 45%.
+The percentage of high school graduates among people age 25 and over is less than 50%.

-This demographic is not far off from the other Appalachian areas that we serve.
+This demographic is common in the Appalachian areas we serve